• Skip to primary navigation

 Remember, the reason you are building a website is to convert your visitors, not to showcase a modern or beautiful design.

 Avoid the use of jargon and use short sentences.
-Try addressing your target audience with you or your, rather than using first forms such as I, we, or me/my.
+Try addressing your target audience with you or you’re, rather than using first forms such as I, we, or me/my.
 Make the important portions prominent and use the same theme for logically associated elements.
 All the pages must have a clear structure, so the content is organized in well-defined sections.
 Your text must not look like clickable content.

 Be valuable

 Put the needs of your customers before your business objectives.
 Your audience should be able to find answers to their problems or questions.
-Provide practical tips, stay away from clever ideas that are hard to use.
+Provide practical tips, and stay away from clever ideas that are hard to use.

 Be trustworthy

 Nothing looks uglier than incorrect spelling and grammar.
-Stay away from overemphasizing by using words such awesome and best.
+Stay away from overemphasizing by using words such as awesome and best.
 Do not use capital letters to get your point across, except in headings.
 And, please do not go overboard with exclamation marks.

 Provide examples, research results, expert quotes, and pointers to relevant topics written by subject matter experts to gain the trust of your users.